 The focus for the frequency tables within the questionnaire reported on in this phase of the study was specific to music ability and entry-test content.
-Questions 5 to 9 called for brief explanations about aspects of ability factors, test tasks and test design itself.

-Question 5 asked teachers to rate 20 factors pertaining to musical ability in the context of school entry testing.
-From the list of factors a sample is reported - the teachers' top three selections: "high scores on music aptitude" (4.7); then "high scores on music aural test" (4.4); followed by "high music ability" (4.3).
+Question 5 on the Questionnaire asked teachers to rate the inclusion of 20 factors pertaining to musical ability in the context of school entry testing.
+From the list of factors a sample of the teachers' top four selections are reported: "high scores on music aptitude" (4.7); then "high scores on music aural test" (4.4); followed by "high music ability (4.3).
+Question 6 on the Questionnaire asked teachers to rank 8 tasks on an entry test to demonstrate musical potential among applicants.